-Tithes and offerings are collected, but they are used primarily for missions locally and abroad (See Outreach), and the equipping and training of home-gathering leaders in our online ministry training platform.
+Tithes and offerings are collected, but they are used primarily for missions locally and abroad (See Outreach), and the equipping and training of home-gathering leaders in our online education platform.
 Since there is minimal overhead, and the tithes and offerings aren't used to maintain a typical brick-and-mortar facility with a large staff, the Home-gathering model effectively costs very little money to keep it thriving and expanding.

 If you launch a Home-gathering, you should start with the people that are already part of your life.
 Instead of starting a church or a ministry and sending out invitations to random strangers or casual acquaintances, we believe you should start a simple meeting with your immediate family and friends.
 If your family and friends have a positive and impactful experience, they will invite their family and friends.
-In this strategy, you will already be engaged in evangelistic outreach, because you will be connecting with people in your world of influence.
+In this strategy, you will already be engaged in evangelistic and discipleship, because you will be connecting with people in your world of influence.